seanmorris/sm-gen/pages/customization.md

 HIGHLIGHT_STYLE=zenburn
 ```

-You can list the available syntax higlighters with `pandoc --list-highlight-styles`:
+You can list the available syntax highlighters with `pandoc --list-highlight-styles`:

 ```bash
 pandoc --list-highlight-styles